 - The owner/occupier had a reasonable time to address the dangerous condition or warn visitors about foreseeable risks but failed to do so.

-- As the result of this negligence, you suffered injury such as a hip fracture, spinal cord injury or traumatic brain injury.
+- As a result of this negligence, you suffered injuries such as a hip fracture, spinal cord injury or traumatic brain injury.

 Generally, business owners in New Jersey have a higher responsibility for ensuring their properties are hazard-free.
 This is because they solicit visitors.
 Also, under New Jersey law, business owners have a specific legal obligation to remove snow and ice under the state’s “natural accumulation” rule.